Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Experiments

 In Figure~\ref{fig:latency}, we compare the average latency of \sys models (fine-tuned on GPT-3.5) and GPT-4, on various task, averaged over all benchmark test cases.
 Because the fine-tuned \sys models are smaller, on average they are 3.42 times faster than vanilla GPT-4 (while still having comparable quality).
 Figure~\ref{fig:quality-vs-latency} shows another analysis for NL-to-Code tasks, with similar latency reductions.
 Since serving online queries and ensuring interactivity is key in many user-facing workloads, this highlights a crucial benefit of \sys as it allows us to employ smaller models to reduce latency significantly.

-In Figure~\ref{figure:cost_analysis}, we compare the cost\footnote{We use the published pricing~\cite{price} to calculate the cost of fine-tuning and inference.} of fine-tuning and serving \sys using GPT-3.5, vs. serving directly using vanilla GPT-4, on two table tasks (results for other tasks are similar). \iftoggle{full} { The detailed unit price is listed in Table~\ref{tab:openai_price}.
+In Figure~\ref{figure:cost_analysis}, we compare the cost\footnote{We use the published pricing~\cite{openai-pricing} to calculate the cost of fine-tuning and inference.} of fine-tuning and serving \sys using GPT-3.5, vs. serving directly using vanilla GPT-4, on two table tasks (results for other tasks are similar).

+The detailed unit price is listed in Table~\ref{tab:openai_price}.
 We estimate the cost per API call using the average number of prompt and completion tokens for each tasks, as listed in Table~\ref{tab:inference_stats}.

 \begin{small}

 \end{small}

 \begin{small}